sydney-rd/NASA-api-project/README.md

 **Response**:
 <img src="./assets/reqNoParams.png">

-**Request: A request by ID** will return an object specific of that ID:
+**Get Request: A request by ID** will return an object specific of that ID:

 link: api-project-production-9de8.up.railway.app/astronomy/:id/(objectID number)

 _OR_

-**Request: A request by Date** will return an object specified for entered date:
+**Get Request: A request by Date** will return an object specified for entered date:

 link: api-project-production-9de8.up.railway.app/astronomy/:date/2015-04-21